-Online communities are hot right now and the demand for them is only going to get bigger as more and more people look to join communities in order to tackle the challenges of “digital isolation”.
+Online communities are hot right now and the demand for them is only going to get bigger as more and more people are looking to join them in order to tackle the challenges of “digital isolation”.

-For creators and entrepreneurs, they can be a great way to reach a new audience, improve customer loyalty, reduce customer churn, gather user feedback, provide customer support, etc.
+Whether you’re an online creator or a SaaS product owner, building a community can be a great way to reach a new audience, improve customer loyalty, gather user feedback, provide customer support, etc.

-Now, here’s the thing.
 In order to build a community, you’ll need what is called an online community platform.
+However, there are numerous solutions in the market and it can be difficult to pick the right one.

-In this guide, I will share some of the best online community platforms that exist in 2021, the key features they offer, their strengths and drawbacks, and I’ll also share some quick tips to help you pick the right one for your business.
+In this guide, I will share some of the best online community platforms that exist, the key features they offer, their strengths and drawbacks, and I’ll also share some quick tips to help you pick the right one for your business.

-How to Select the Best Online Community Platform
+What to Look for in the Best Online Community Platform?

 In order to choose the right platform, you’ll need to understand what an online community software is supposed to do and then you’ll need to be clear about your requirements.